 A die is a tool used by extrusion engineers to get the shape that they want on a final product.
 Generally made from a metal plate, the die offers the reverse of what the product will look like as it creates the spaces within the stream of the molten plastic material.
 Much the same way that foods, such as spaghetti, are formed, the die is the way that the plastic is shaped into the final product.
 After the plastic flows through the die, it is quickly cooled and cut into the desired length before it is packaged and sent out to the customer.

-For more information on professional die design, call Extrudex today.
-We can assist you in determining the best materials and processes to get the results that you need for your industry.
+At Extrudex, we can assist you in determining the best materials and processes to get the results that you need for your industry.
 We offer custom die design, top notch customer service and rapid prototyping.
 Call us for expert advice today!